 The first misunderstanding was the belief that my feelings, including hurt, disappointment, frustration and anxiety, were coming from people and things outside of me.
 So whenever I was feeling any kind of distress, it felt as though I was a kind of hapless victim of circumstances.
 Energy would go into changing those circumstances in an attempt to improve how I felt.
 Yet because the true cause of my feelings was actually the invisible and ever-changing stream of thoughts, beliefs and values that I subscribed to, no amount of outside change could lead to contentment.

 The second misunderstanding was that solace could be found in a substance, object or behaviour.
 Drinking, smoking, relationships, acquisitions, work and food were places I looked.
 Because it is the nature of thought and feeling to vary from moment to moment, there would indeed be moments of peace which coincided with the various activities.
 We live in a culture which reinforces ideas that many of them are synonymous with happiness.
 There is a common suggestion that ‘treating yourself’ involves eating, drinking, or spending money on some luxury.
-Yet for the same reason that outside behaviours or events can never actually create a positive feeling in a human being, the ‘benefits’ are short-lived.
+Yet for the very reason that outside behaviours or events can never actually create a positive feeling in a human being, any ‘benefits’ are short-lived.
 They disappear the moment a new thought occurs, but many, including me, fail to notice that bit.

-We each have the possibility of realising that the waking experience is more like dreaming than we had understood.
-Although experience is being created from our own thoughts, imagination and creativity, we felt like we were passive recipients of people’s actions and external events, just like dreaming.
+We each have the possibility of realising that the waking experience is far more like dreaming than we had understood.
+Although experience is being created from our own thoughts, imagination and creativity, we feel as though we are passive recipients of people’s actions and external events, just like dreaming.
 We can’t control the creative stream, just like dreaming.
 We are each in our own thought-created reality, even when we are in the same physical place as others.
 Everyone involved in a public transport delay will experience it differently.
 The creative stream is ever changing, just like dreaming.
 The value of knowing this is that we can begin to take our thinking/feeling a bit less seriously.
 Feelings or resentment and victimisation tend to diminish.
 We can cease putting effort into changing everything around us in order to feel better; and simultaneously see what should be changed because it is the wise thing to do.
 And it ceases to make sense to turn to addictive behaviours in an attempt to control or medicate the perpetual, creative stream of Thought/Feeling running through us.

 There is a third misunderstanding that can fuel the idea of an addictive personality.
 It is the notion that we can be broken or damaged.
 This notion may have been borne of compassion: ’X has had such adversity that they are now broken or damaged.’
 But the compassion is misplaced because there is an essential self within that is unbroken and unbreakable, no matter what has occurred in a person’s life.
 At its most extreme this misunderstanding can suggest any negative feeling or low mood is evidence of brokenness.
 Actually it is more often just part of the ebb and flow of being human.